Sell My Samsung Galaxy S7 32GB

 1. Value your items

-Get an instant valuation for your book, CD, DVD, game, LEGO®, electronic device, mobile phone or gift card.
+Get an instant valuation for your book, CD, DVD, game, electronic device or mobile phone.
 You can even scan it with our handy app.

 2. Choose Payment